dshaw1/next-train-rn/README.md

 - Google Play store coming soon

 TODO
+- Call PTV api with next journey to get platform info for each step of journey?
 - iPhone X splash screen not 100% working
 - Fix iOS icons
 - Add to Google Play store